Optical characterization of wavelength-shifting and scintillating-wavelength-shifting fibers: Optical characterization of fibers

 \subsection{Spectral attenuation lengths}

-In Figure~\ref{fig: emission spectrum of 4 green WLS fibers-square1} and ~\ref{fig: emission spectrum of 4 green WLS fibers-square2}, all fibers show a gradual shift of emission toward longer wavelengths with increasing \textit{light propagation distance}.
+In Figure~\ref{fig: emission spectrum of 4 green WLS fibers}, all fibers show a gradual shift of emission toward longer wavelengths with increasing \textit{light propagation distance}.
 This is accompanied by a rapid decrease in light intensity at short wavelengths and a comparatively slower decay at longer wavelengths, consistent with previously reported trends for the Kuraray Y-11 WLS fiber~\cite{Pahlka2019}.
 This is a clear observation of the effect that the attenuation length is wavelength-dependent, despite the common practice of quoting a single constant value.

 Figure~\ref{fig: schematic diagram of light transport} illustrates this effect for the BCF-91A fiber.
-The blue curve corresponds to the spectrum measured at a light propagation distance of 0.124\,m.
+The blue curve corresponds to the spectrum measured at a light-propagation distance of 0.124\,m, and the green curve represents the spectrum measured at 2.944\,m.
+These two spectra correspond to those shown for BCF-91A in Figure~\ref{fig: emission spectrum of 4 green WLS fibers}.
 The orange curve shows the expected spectrum at 2.944\,m assuming a constant attenuation length of 3.8\,m applied to the 0.124\,m data.
-The green curve represents the actual spectrum measured at 2.944\,m.
 The discrepancy between the orange and green curves clearly demonstrates the presence of wavelength-dependent attenuation.

 Quantifying wavelength-dependent attenuation lengths $\Lambda_{\text{long}}(\lambda)$ and $\Lambda_{\text{short}}(\lambda)$, we fit the measured light intensity to the formula: